sulu/SuluFormBundle/Resources/doc/dropzone.md

         },

         /**
+         * Called after all dropzones have been sent successfully.
-         * @method successDropzone
+         *
+         * @param {Object} file
+         * @param {Object} response
          */
         successDropzone: function(file, response) {
             var $newForm = $(response).find('#' + this.id);

-            // on success no form is displayed we can redirect to if (!$newForm.length) {
+            // On success no form is displayed we can redirect to. if (!$newForm.length) {
                 window.location.href = '?send=true';

                 return;
             }

-            // on error destroy dropzones
+            // Destroy dropzones on form error to keep files. this.destroyDropzones();
-            this.destroyDropzones();

-            // replace form with
+            // Replace form with.
             this.$el.html($newForm.html());

-            // reinitilize dropzones
+            // Reinitialize dropzones.
             this.initializeDropzones();

-            // scroll to first error here
+            // Scroll to first error here.
-            // initialize other js libraries
+            // Initialize other js libraries.
         },

         /**
-         * @method errorDropzone
+         * Called when a dropzone has an error.
          */
         errorDropzone: function() {
-            // enable submit buttons
+            // Enable submit buttons.
             this.$el.find('[type=submit]').prop('disabled', false);
         }
     };
 }();

-component.initialize();
+// Initialize Form.
+component.initialize($('#dynamic-form'));
 ```

 ## jQuery Validation